PabloMSanAla/fabada/README.md

 ### Installation

-To install fabada we can, again, use the Python Package Index (PyPI) or Conda management systems.
+To install fabada we can, again, use the Python Package Index (PyPI) or Conda.

 Using pip